canito56/nodejs-mysql-connection-jb/README.txt

-                                required: express, path, body-parser, the port, the view engine, the view path are set src/news.js                     It will have the connection to the DB and the queries, since the routes are the place where the application receives the browser requests src/public                      It will have the project images and styles (CSS) src/public/stylus/news.CSS      Styles of the elements of the different templates src/views                       For all project views
+                                required: express, path, body-parser, the port, the view engine, the view path are set src/news.js                     It will have the connection to the DB and the queries, since the routes are the place where the application receives the browser requests src/news_modules.js             Contains, for now, only the password encryption module src/public                      It will have the project images and styles (CSS) src/public/stylus/news.CSS      Styles of the elements of the different templates src/views                       For all project views